 - Receive your Certificate of Naturalization

-Some applicants have same-day oath ceremonies immediately after their interview.
+According to USCIS, some applicants have same-day oath ceremonies immediately after their interview.
 Others are scheduled for a later date, typically within a few weeks.

 After You Become a Citizen